Adam Walton (DJ): BBC Radio Wales

-With a dedication to Welsh artistes, the show hosted weekly pre-recorded sessions for countless underground acts, and Adam was/is often lauded as a champion of such music.
-Budget constraints have prevented regular sessions since 2012 and despite cuts and changes the show continues to promote Welsh based music.
+With a dedication to Welsh artists, the show hosted weekly pre-recorded sessions for countless underground acts, and Adam was/is often lauded as a champion of such music.
+Budget constraints have prevented regular sessions since 2012 and despite cuts and changes the show continues to promote Welsh music.

 The show does occasionally organise events or broadcast from events, such as Focus Wales festival in Wrexham and Festival N°6.

 In May and June 2005, Adam hosted a show called Walton's Records, a music quiz programme broadcast from various 'venues' in Wales.
 The format had two teams, captained by Andrea Lewis (of indie band The Darling Buds) and Hue Williams (of indie band The Pooh Sticks).

-Adam Walton also presented a Saturday morning show called Science Cafe on BBC Radio Wales (up to at least 2012), featuring and interviewing people from the world of science, such as British astronaut Tim Peake.
-He was also behind a tech show on the station called Mousemat (c2013).
+Adam Walton also presented a Saturday morning show called Science Cafe on BBC Radio Wales, featuring and interviewing people from the world of science, such as British astronaut Tim Peake.
+He was also behind a tech show on the station called Mousemat (2013).

 From 2017 until 2021, Adam Walton occasionally stood in for Janice Long on her BBC Radio Wales weekday evening show, as well as being the show's producer, and presented a three-hour tribute to Long following her death in December 2021.